|

 With a life coaching website that serves as your business storefront, you can show potential clients what you offer and how you can help them easily achieve their desired transformation.

-Your website can showcase your offers, processes, experience, qualifications, and clients’ success stories in a way your ideal clients will be pumped about working with you.
+Your website can showcase your offers, processes, experience, qualifications, and clients’ success stories in a way that your ideal clients will be pumped about working with you.
 See how I help you do this.

 It’s not enough to directly send people to a Google Docs file, Linktree, or an appointment scheduler.
-You need a credible touchpoint that effectively conveys your core message—and nothing does this better than a professional website.
+You need a credible touchpoint that effectively conveys your core message, and nothing does this better than a professional website.

 Now that you know why you need a website for your life coaching business, let’s take a look at some coaching website design examples from which you can draw inspiration to create your own.